MonNum5/Disaster_Response_Pipeline/README.md

 # Disaster_Response_Pipeline
 This repository contains the code for a disaster response app, a project for my Udacity data science course.

+## Project Motivation

-Objective is to write an interactive web-app that allows the classification of messages into different categories e.g. request for aid, medical help etc. A pre labeled data set from FigureEight is utilized as training data, for the following data processing steps:
+The quick and accurate classification of text messages with respect to different topics and corresponding seriousness is vital in a disaster situation.
+In this project I want to apply knowledge learned about data engineering to analyze from  a representative disaster scenario, build a model able to classify the data and make the model accessible with a web app.
+A pre labeled data set from FigureEight is utilized as training data, for the following data processing steps:

 - Data preprocessing (Extract Transform Load)